 Kristen is a native of Southern California, where she grew up in Agoura Hills, a suburb of Los Angeles.
 She attended Stanford University, majoring in Biological Sciences, and then moved to Harvard Medical School for her PhD in Cell and Developmental Biology.
 When not in the lab, Kristen can be found chasing her kids, watching football, knitting, and trying out new restaurants.
 Click through to see Kristen pictured with Heisman trophy winner and former NFL quarterback Jim Plunkett (no big deal).

-Hannah Gordon, PhD.
+Emily Woodruff, PhD.
 Postdoctoral Researcher

 Sydney Stringham, PhD.
 Postdoctoral Researcher